nonken/nikolaionken.com/_posts/a-little-gesture-to-get-customer-support-right.md

 *Case:*

 > I made a delivery appointment with a courier delivery service for them to drop off a package the next day.
-When I checked the status next morning, I saw that they've sent it back to where it came from...
+When I checked the status online next morning, I saw that they've sent it back to where it came from...
 The reaction I got from their agent was that they are sorry, but that they can't do anything about it.
 All I could do, was to file a complaint by snail-mail (with what result exactly?) and contact the sender to send again.

 *Result:*